Disney Does Digital…Very Well!

 - Examine your Staff and Resource Deployment: Of course, digital data, gives Disney lots of data about customers and where they go and when they go there.
 However, it says a lot about also about staff that is under or over utilized, too.
 Use customer data to reallocate staff and other resources to satisfy demand and enable sales.
 It is another example of how marketing and operations are intertwined.
 Lessons: Leverage digital customer data to advance your ability to flex and respond dynamically to changes, maybe daily or within the day.

 - Mass Customization: For Disney, providing a fantasy is their business.
 Knowing that a young girl would like to see her favorite princess means that a princess can be sent to that girl and even know her name.
 It is creepy, but a great part of enabling the fantasy!
 Lessons: Recognize how your business can improve itself with mass customization to the customer.
-That is to say, examine your product or (better yet) services can be customized to each customer.
+That is to say, examine your product or (better yet) services that can be customized to each customer.
 Mass customization will look like marketing, but be enabled by excellent operations, again a reminder that marketing and operations are intertwined in the digital realm.

 About Russell Walker, Ph.D.